Your risk of developing breast cancer

 Have children early and breastfeed if you can: Although your choices about having children are made for a variety of reasons, not having children or having them later in life can increase your risk of developing breast cancer.
 And the reverse is true as well; having more children early in life and breastfeeding (12 months or more) provides long-lasting protection from breast cancer.

 Eat well: A healthy diet, of at least five serves of vegetables and two serves of fruit a day, may help to reduce your risk of cancer.
+Research recommends sticking to low-fat dairy products and limiting how much red meat you eat to prevent increasing your risk of breast cancer.

 Avoid long-term use of hormone replacement therapy (HRT): Many women use HRT to alleviate the symptoms of menopause and/or osteoporosis, to boost female hormones estrogen, progesterone and levels that lower with age.
 However, there is evidence to suggest that using long-term use of HRT increases the risk of breast cancer and other health problems.